ShadowOfTheDark669/i3-oni-rice-dotfiles/README.md

 #### Installation:

+a. **Vimix:**
-a. **Vimix:** 1.
-Download the theme .tar.xz file and extract it.
+1. Download the theme .tar.xz file and extract it.
 2. Open kvantum-manager and click on `select a kvantum theme folder` .
 3. Browse to the extracted folder and choose the folder named `VimixRuby` .
 4. Then click on `Install this theme` .
 5. Once installed, click on the `Change/Delete Theme` menu below.
 6. Click on the down arrow near the dropdown menu in front of `Select a theme:`
 7. Choose `VimixRuby` from the dropdown list.
 8. Click on `Use this theme` below the dropdown arrow.

-                 Done uwu
+      *Done uwu*

+ b. **Whitesur:**
- b. **Whitesur:** 1.
-Run `git clone https://github.com/vinceliuice/WhiteSur-gtk-theme.git --depth=1` in a terminal.`
+ 1. Run `git clone https://github.com/vinceliuice/WhiteSur-gtk-theme.git --depth=1` in a terminal.
  2. `cd` into the folder.
  3. Run `./install.sh -t red` in the terminal.
  4. Run `./tweaks.sh -F` for connecting this theme to flatpak applications.
  5. Run `sudo flatpak override --filesystem=xdg-config/gtk-4.0` for flatpak gtk 4.0 applications.
  6. Open `nwg-look` and select `WhiteSur-Light-red` under the `Widgets` section and click on `Apply`.

-                     Done uwu
+      *Done uwu*

  c. **Rofi Themes:** Follow the instructions on the github page uwu.

+ d. **Monoid:**
- d. **Monoid:** 1.
-Download the file from the github page and extract it.
+ 1. Download the file from the github page and extract it.
  2. Run `cd ~/ && mkdir .fonts` in a terminal to make a `.fonts` directory in your home directory if it doesn't exist.
  3. Move all the `.ttf` files to the .fonts directory.
  4. Run `sudo fc-cache` in a terminal.

-                   Done uwu
+     *Done uwu*

 #### [Download the wallpaper here](https://wall.alphacoders.com/big.php?i=1338168)